kumahq/kuma-website/docs/docs/1.4.x/quickstart/universal.md

 ---
-title: Explore Kuma with the Universal demo app
+title: Explore Kuma on Universal
 ---

 # Set up and explore the Universal demo app